camerahacks/super-supernote/private-cloud/README.md

 A major benefit of having a domain name is that you can obtain a (free) SSL certificate to use with your Supernote Private Cloud.
 Yes, I am aware self-signed certificates exist, but most browsers will still give you a warning that your connection is not secure when using self-signed certificates.
 There is a reason for that.

+My preferred domain name registrar is [CloudFlare](https://domains.cloudflare.com/).

 ### Install Nginx Proxy Manager

 > [!NOTE]
 > Proxy Manager should be installed using the default ports 80 and 443.
 If you have a local DNS like pi.hole running on port 80/443, make sure to change it to a different port before installing Proxy Manager.
+> Pi.hole is perfectly happy running on ports 8080/8443.

-This step is not required but it will make your life so much easier.
+Installing Proxy Manager is not required but it will make your life so much easier.
 It will allow you to setup a secure connection between the Supernote device and the reverse proxy.
 Also, you can use Nginx Proxy Manager (NPM) for any other self-hosted service you might already have.

+Nginx Proxy Manager is just a graphical configuration tool for Nginx.
+Nginx is an enterprise grade web server.

 Create an installation directory